 Blepharitis can be divided anatomically into anterior and posterior blepharitis.
-Anterior blepharitis refers to inflammation mainly centered around the skin, eyelashes, and follicles, while the posterior variant involves the meibomian gland orifices, meibomian glands, and tarsal plate.
+Anterior blepharitis refers to inflammation mainly centered around the skin, eyelashes, and lash follicles, while the posterior variant involves the meibomian gland orifices, meibomian glands, tarsal plate, and blepharo-conjunctival junction.
 Anterior blepharitis usually is subdivided further into staphylococcal and seborrheic variants.

 Frequently, a considerable overlap exists in these processes in individual patients.
-Blepharitis often is associated with systemic diseases, such as rosacea, atopy, and seborrheic dermatitis, as well as ocular diseases, such as dry eye syndromes, chalazion, trichiasis, conjunctivitis, and keratitis.
+Blepharitis often is associated with systemic diseases, such as rosacea, atopy, and seborrheic dermatitis, as well as ocular diseases, such as dry eye syndromes, chalazion, trichiasis, ectropion and entropion, infectious or other inflammatory conjunctivitis, and keratitis.

 The pathophysiology of blepharitis frequently involves bacterial colonization of the eyelids.
 This results in direct microbial invasion of tissues, immune system–mediated damage, or damage caused by the production of bacterial toxins, waste products, and enzymes.
 Colonization of the lid margin is increased in the presence of seborrheic dermatitis or meibomian gland dysfunction.

 Blepharitis is a common eye disorder in the United States and throughout the world.
 Based on Lemp et al’s estimate that 86% of all patients with dry eyes have concomitant blepharitis, more than 25 million Americans suffer from blepharitis.